Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Sensitivity (or recall or true positive rate), false positive rate, specificity, precision (or positive predictive value), negative predictive value, misclassification rate, accuracy, F-score- these are popular metrics for assessing performance of binary classifier for certain threshold.
 These metrics are calculated at certain threshold values.
 Receiver operating characteristic (ROC) curve is a common tool for assessing overall diagnostic ability of the binary classifier.
 Unlike depending on a certain threshold, area under ROC curve (also known as AUC), is a summary statistic about how well a binary classifier performs overall for the classification task.
 ROCit package provides flexibility to easily evaluate threshold-bound metrics.
 Also, ROC curve, along with AUC, can be obtained using different methods, such as empirical, binormal and non-parametric.
 ROCit encompasses a wide variety of methods for constructing confidence interval of ROC curve and AUC.
 ROCit also features the option of constructing empirical gains table, which is a handy tool for direct marketing.
 The package offers options for commonly used visualization, such as, ROC curve, KS plot, lift plot.
 Along with in-built default graphics setting, there are rooms for manual tweak by providing the necessary values as function arguments.
 ROCit is a powerful tool offering a range of things, yet it is very easy to use.

-epicontacts — by Finlay Campbell, 10 months ago
+epicontacts — by Finlay Campbell, a year ago

 Handling, Visualisation and Analysis of Epidemiological Contacts